Dan Burros

 Daniel Burros (March 5, 1937 – October 31, 1965) was an American neo-Nazi affiliated with several far-right organizations.
 Burros was once the third highest-ranking member of the American Nazi Party, and later a Grand Dragon of the Ku Klux Klan in New York.
 Within the far-right movement, Burros was known for the severity of his antisemitism.
-He edited several neo-Nazi periodicals and publications, including his magazine The International Nazi Fascist, which became popular with neo-Nazis.
+He edited several neo-Nazi periodicals and publications, including his newspaper The Free American, which became popular with fascists internationally.
 When The New York Times published an article revealing that he was Jewish, Burros killed himself.

 Born to a Russian Jewish family in the Bronx, Burros was enrolled in Hebrew school in Richmond Hill, Queens, where his bar mitzvah was held.
 He became antisemitic as a teenager.
 After serving in the Army for several years, he was discharged under honorable conditions in 1958 and joined the American Nazi Party in 1960.
 Burros left the party the next year alongside his close friend John Patler.
-Patler and Burros moved to New York and founded a splinter group, the American National Party, and their Kill! magazine.
+Patler and Burros founded a splinter group, the American National Party, along with their Kill! magazine, in New York.
 Soon after they had a falling-out, their group and magazine failed, and Patler returned to the American Nazi Party.
 Influenced by fascist ideologue Francis Parker Yockey's book Imperium, Burros joined James H. Madole's neo-Nazi National Renaissance Party in 1963.
 After a dispute with Madole, he left the group and became an Odinist.

 In 1965, Burros was recruited into the Ku Klux Klan by Roy Frankhouser and quickly became the King Kleagle and the Grand Dragon of the New York chapter of the Ku Klux Klan's United Klans of America.
 On October 31, 1965, his Jewish heritage was exposed to the public by journalist McCandlish Phillips, who published an article about Burros in The New York Times.
 Some hours after the article was published, Burros fatally shot himself in Frankhouser's home.
 His suicide was widely publicized; The New York Times received both criticism and praise for running the story.
 A biography of Burros, One More Victim, was written by A. M. Rosenthal and Arthur Gelb in 1967, and his life was the basis for the 2001 film The Believer.

 Early life

 Daniel Burros was born March 5, 1937, to George and Esther Burros, both children of Russian Jewish immigrants, at Lebanon Hospital in the Bronx, New York.
 George Burros enlisted in the United States Navy and served during World War I, where he received a disabling wound.
 He could work only occasionally as a machinist and so relied largely on his pension.
 He did not regularly attend synagogue and, according to Esther, was not very interested in Judaism.
-Esther, who had immigrated from Russia aged two, worked occasionally as a saleswoman.
-Esther, unlike her husband, was a devout Jew.
+Esther, who had immigrated from Russia aged two, worked occasionally as a saleswoman; unlike her husband, she was a devout Jew.
 They were married by a rabbi in the Bronx on May 31, 1936.